Rice University logo

 Sundials

 Dr. Reiff was instrumental in the design of the Cockrell Sundial at the Houston Museum of Natural Science (HMNS), calculating the hour/month lines and inventing the special silver ball on the top of the dark gnomon.
 That ball creates Houston's special "stonehenge", casting an image of the sun near solar noon for a week or two around the equinoxes and solstices, allowing easy viewing of sunspots.
-First opened in September 1989, the sundial has kept perfect "solar time" for more than thirty years.
+First opened in September 1989, the sundial has kept perfect "solar time" for more than 35 years.

 Sundial Events